 5) You’ve tapped on ‘I’ll Search For a Library’.
 Now you just need to enter your Zip Code in the box.
 (We’re sooo close, I swear).
 It will bring up your results, at the top of which will be the ‘Merrimack Valley Library Consortium’.
 Tap on it.

 6) On the next page choose ‘Sign In With My Library Card’.
-Enter the library barcode numbers from the back of your card, with no spaces (and with no black bar over the end) into the box.
+Enter the library barcode numbers from the back of your card, with no spaces (and with no black bar over the end) into the box, and your PIN # if it requests it.
 Tap sign in.

 7) You’re in!
 All you need to do is tap Next and you will be brought to the MVLC Overdrive Catalog.
 That’s where you can search for eBooks, eAudiobooks, and eMagazines.
 If you need help doing that, continue to to the next tab at the top of this page.

 Libby has five main areas, Library and Shelf.

 Here we see Search.
 It’s where you can search for books/magazines to read or listen to.
 All you have to do is use your device’s keyboard to enter a search term and it will give you a page of results.

 If you see a couple of cute little ear bud looking things then it is an eAudiobook (like King Henry IV in the screenshot).
 If it has nothing under it then it is an eBook or eMagazine.